kilnfi/staking-contracts/README.md

 These environment variables are required for the deployment command.

-#### Deploying Accounts (`MNEMONIC`)
+#### Deploying Accounts (`PK`)

-You will need a mnemonic phrase pointing to a funded account on the deployment network.
+You will need a private key pointing to a funded account on the deployment network.
 This account won't have any ownership or extra rights upon the system, losing this key will no represent a threat for the system (still, don't lose your keys)

 #### Ethereum RPC Endpoint (`RPC_URL`)